VaughanSampson/wikimapedia/README.md

 ## Requirement to run
 The user will have to use a Google Maps API key to run the web application.
-The API requiring this key is used to display the map and also to use reverse geocoding to access the selected addresses.
-This key should be an environmental variable, listed in a file in the root folder called '.env.local' in the format `VITE_GOOGLE_API_KEY=<API KEY HERE>`.
+The API requiring this key is used to display the map and also to use reverse geocoding to access the address of the selected location.
+This key should be stored as a local environmental variable, listed in a file in the root folder called '.env.local' in the format `VITE_GOOGLE_API_KEY=<API KEY HERE>`.